 Oh, and I wouldn’t plan on playing any duos, unless you really want to give it a chance.
 The latency issues will yield very mixed results.

 We will continue to hold our monthly meetings on Zoom until it is deemed safe to meet again in person.
 Hopefully, that won’t be too long from now, but I still anticipate it will be several months.

 **If you are coming to the salon, please arrive between 5:45 and 6:00.
 Join up and get your settings straight, and have fun chatting with everyone else.

-*NOTE: The following salon will take place on June 28th, location TBD.
+*NOTE: The following salon will take place on May 23, ONLINE.
 Mark your calendars!

 April Meeting Recap

-Carl Abramson – Bouree from Partita No.1 in Bm by Johann Sebastian Bach
+Carl Abramson – Double from the Corrente, Part A, from Partita 1, BWV 1002 by Johann Sebastian Bach

-To submit an event, please Email our event calendar coordinator at firstname.lastname@example.org.
+To submit an event for our event calendar, please Email our event calendar coordinator at email@example.com.